LiDAR-BEVMTN: Real-Time LiDAR Bird's-Eye View Multi-Task Perception Network for Autonomous Driving: Related Work

 \subsection{Motion Segmentation}

 Motion segmentation is a particular case of semantic segmentation where there are only two classes - motion and static, denoting pixels or points that are dynamic or static, respectively.
 However, in contrast to semantic segmentation, motion segmentation needs at least two successive frames since motion cannot be inferred from a single observation.
 Typically, many consecutive frames are used to achieve higher accuracy in motion segmentation.
-Motion segmentation finds key uses in systems like Simultaneous Localization and Mapping (SLAM), object tracking, collision avoidance, and path planning systems of the AD stack.
+Motion segmentation finds key uses in systems like SLAM, object tracking, collision avoidance, and path planning systems of the AD stack.
 While we have discussed several approaches for semantic segmentation, there needs to be more work for moving object segmentation - a more specialized case of semantic segmentation.
 One of the most notable is \cite{chen2021moving}, which uses multiple frames of point clouds converted into a spherical coordinate system (range image) to segment moving pixels.
-The authors' motion compensates the frame and computes successive frames' differences, which helps provide motion cues.
+The authors motion compensate the frame and compute successive frames' differences, which helps provide motion cues.
 A standard encoder-decoder architecture is then used to predict a motion mask for the most recent frame.
 While simple and effective, their best results are achieved with eight past frames, again prohibitive from the memory and computing perspective of embedded targets in real-world applications.
 Also, the range view skews the aspect ratio, making fusing learned features across tasks in a multi-task scenario very hard.
 We use a similar idea in our previous work~\cite{mohapatra2021limoseg}, using only two past frames in a BEV space to segment motion pixels.
 More recently, \cite{sun2022efficient} proposed a dual encoder approach to extract spatial and temporal features and fuse them using a sparse 3D convolution module.
 They show improved accuracy, but the dual encoder architecture directly opposes a multi-task approach, where having a single encoder is one of the critical requirements.
-Also, the use of 3D convolutions is not suitable for low latency, and this shows in their rather large run times.
+Also, the use of 3D convolutions is not suitable for low latency, and this shows in their rather large run times. {\cite{zeng2024mambamos} proposed a novel approach which uses multiple frames along with their timestamps and explicitly combining temporal and spatial features in a motion aware model that weights temporal features.
+However, for optimal temporal features, the number of past frames has to be relatively large which directly translates to larger memory and compute requirements.}